mpnally/Terrifically-Simple-JSON/README.md

 }
 ```

-VS-JSON allows nested objects, so it is valid to write this:
+[VS-]JSON allows nested objects, so it is valid to write this:
 ```JSON
 {
  "_isA": "Person",